 You must put in place all the necessary contracts with contractors and professional advisors, with standard terms and conditions appropriate to the project's value, size and complexity.
 The contractors and professional advisors must have the relevant specialist knowledge and experience and all the necessary professional indemnity insurance cover.
 For most projects, the main professional advisor must either be an architect, a chartered building surveyor or a chartered architectural technologist.
-Where your project involves a Grade I or II listed building, you must appoint a conservation-accredited professional.
+Where your project involves a Grade I or II\ listed building, you must appoint a conservation-accredited professional.
+We recommend that they are appointed as early as possible in the development of your project, as their expertise will inform your planning.
+While it is not mandatory to appoint a conservation-accredited professional for Grade II listed buildings, it is still recommended.